-(4) Step 4: Administration of a statewide English language proficiency identification assessment as prescribed by the Commissioner, except for such students defined in paragraph (3) of this subdivision for whom the LPT or CSE has determined that such assessment is not appropriate.
+(4) Step 4: Administration of a statewide English language proficiency identification assessment as prescribed by the Commissioner, except for such students defined in paragraph (3) of this subdivision for whom it has determined that such assessment is not appropriate.

-(5) If the student receives a score below a state designated level of proficiency established by the Commissioner on the statewide English language proficiency identification assessment, or in the case of a student with a disability, the Superintendent has approved the recommendation of the LPT pursuant to Section 154-2.3(a)(3)(ii), or the CSE has made a determination pursuant to Section 154-2.3(a)(3)(iii), the student shall be identified as an English Language Learner.
-Within five (5) school days of such identification, the school district must provide the student, if the student is 18 years of age or older, or the student's parent or person in parental relation written notice of such identification determination and the right to seek review of such identification determination pursuant to Section 154-2.3(b).

-(6) If the student is identified as an English Language Learner, and Step 2 in Section 154-2.3(a)(2) indicates that the student has attended schools in the United States (the 50 States and the District of Columbia) for less than twelve months and is two or more years below grade level in literacy in their home language and/or math due to inconsistent or interrupted schooling prior to arrival in the United States (the 50 States and the District of Columbia), the student shall also be identified as a Student with Inconsistent/Interrupted Formal Education.
+(5) If the student receives a score below a state designated level of proficiency established by the Commissioner on the statewide English language proficiency identification assessment, or in the case of a student with a disability, the process defined in section 154-3.3(a) has led to a determination that the student shall be identified as an English Language Learner.
+Within five (5) school days of such identification, the school district must provide the student, if the student is 18 years of age or older, or the student's parent or person in parental relation written notice of such identification determination the right to seek review of such identification determination pursuant to section 154-2.3(b).
+(6) If the student is identified as an English Language Learner, and Step 2 in section 154-2.3(a)(2) indicates that the student has attended schools in the United States (the 50 States and the District of Columbia) for less than twelve months and is two or more years below grade level in literacy in their home language and/or math due to inconsistent or interrupted schooling prior to arrival in the United States (the 50 States and the District of Columbia), the student shall also be identified as a Student with Inconsistent/Interrupted Formal Education.